 I’d say Bacon Slayer was being extreme with the blackouts thing if maybe Son #1 and I hadn’t

 accidentally spilled to beans on the results of a given game a time or five.
 Obviously my eldest and I don’t take football as seriously as we take soccer–much to my husband’s dismay!

 When halftime rolls around on our tape-delayed football fest, we’ve likely been going strong for a good 8 hours or so since breakfast.
 The munchies hit with authority!
 Something about watching football seems to rouse the need to forage for snacks.
 And by forage, I mean we run to the kitchen to grab a few bags of cut vegetables and pretzel crisps to dump around a heaping bowl of Skinny French Onion Dip.

 Skinny French Onion Dip is made from scratch by folding seasoned, caramelized onions into Greek yogurt.
-The recipe comes together in all of 25 minutes, but this is one dip that gets better when it’s allowed to mellow in the fridge and give the flavors time to mingle a bit.
+The recipe comes together in all of 25 minutes.
+This dip that gets better mellowing in the fridge and giving the flavors time to mingle.
 I like it because it’s thick and creamy, but not cloying or heavy on the tongue like the store bought tub varieties.
 The yogurt cuts enough calories to make this onion dip a guilt free indulgence.
 Don’t worry!
 Skinny French Onion Dip is so creamy and full of fresh flavor that you’ll never miss the extra calories!

 Try these other skinny dips at your next party!

 Skinny Spinach Artichoke Dip by Beyond Frosting

 Skinny Taco Dip by Noble Pig